 If you are interested in the concept of PPNs, but wary of the risks, you can ask your registered advisor whether other investment strategies would be more suitable for you.
 For example, you can ask whether proper diversification using other investment products suits your investment profile and can achieve your investment goals on a less restrictive and less risky basis than the PPN you are considering.

 Registered advisors have an obligation to ensure that they recommend only investments that are suitable for their clients.
-Providing your advisor with accurate information and asking the questions outlined in this investor watch can help your advisor fulfil his or her duty when considering if PPNs are an appropriate investment for you.
+Providing your advisor with accurate information and asking the questions outlined in this investor watch can help your advisor fulfill his or her duty when considering if PPNs are an appropriate investment for you.